 Style, Tone, and Figurative Language

 King uses the omniscient third-person point of view when writing this novel.
 He shifts between different points of view, including Danny’s, Dick’s, and Jack’s throughout.
 As is common with Stephen King’s writing, he often uses the free indirect style.
-This means that the character takes over the narration for a period of time, distorting it through their perspectives and opinions.
+This means that the characters take over the narration for a period of time, distorting it through their perspectives and opinions.

 Throughout, the tone is perplexing and tense.
 King reveals crucial information about the hotel and its past residence as the novel progresses.
 But, at the same time, he manages to maintain the mystery of the building.
 Readers are kept on their toes throughout as they deal with suspicious and suspenseful content.